+COM 129 Persuasion and Propaganda (4)

+COM 130 Argumentation and Advocacy (4)

+ENG 002ENV Composition: Environment (4)

+ENG 006ENV Studies in Literature: Environment (4)

+ENG 044ENV Studies in World Literature: Environment (4)

+Other humanities courses with a substantive environ mental component (e.g., ART-150 Land into Landscape, RS-116 The Apocalypse, RS-134 Gender in Theological Perspective)

+Other Elective

+ENV 190 Environmental Studies Internship (1-4) (may be distributed into three areas above, as appropriate)

+PEA 067A Trail Hiking and Running (1)

-COM 129 Persuasion and Propaganda (4) COM 130 Argumentation and Advocacy (4) ENG 006ENV Studies in Literature: Environment (4) ENG 044ENV Studies in World Literature: Environment (4) Other humanities courses with a substantive environmental component, special topics courses, or senior seminars as approved by the minor advisor.
+Other natural science, social science, or humanities courses with a substantive environmental component, special topics courses, or senior seminars may be approved by the minor advisor.

-- Students are encouraged to take up to four units of ENV 190 Environmental Studies Internship and/or research credit, which may be distributed into the three areas above as appropriate. - At least two courses must be upper-division.
+At least two courses must be upper-division.
 Courses may have prerequisites.
 For courses where environmental issues are not the sole focus, students should choose an environment-related issue for any independent project assigned, as approved by the minor advisor.